Your membership has expired

 We test each vacuum’s ability to pick up dirt on carpet and bare floors.
 To test pickup on bare floors, our technicians spread 0.75 gram of sand over laminate flooring in a 4x5-foot framed test area and measure the amount the vacuum picks up in a 10-minute period.

 Our testers also rate robovacs on ease of use, which includes factors such as the size of the dustbin, whether the vacuum has a handle for carrying, how easy it is to clean the brush roll, whether the vacuum scatters debris, and whether you can schedule it for routine cleaning.
 We also assess robovacs on data privacy and security, scoring them on more than 70 indicators using The Digital Standard.
-And like our ratings for other household appliances, Consumer Reports assesses each vacuum brand’s owner satisfaction and predicted reliability based on our member surveys.
+And, as with our ratings for other household appliances, Consumer Reports assesses each vacuum brand’s owner satisfaction and predicted reliability based on our member surveys.

 Anna Kocharian